bebzbzbz/Sparkle-App/README.md

 - Back button on the detailed view and on the trailer

 ### Teamwork
 This project was carried out as a team effort.
 We communicated regularly via Discord to distribute tasks, discuss progress and coordinate development progress.
-In addition, we used FigJam to visualise our tasks and distribute them.
+In addition, we used FigJam to visualize our tasks and distribute them.
 Using Git as a version control tool, we made sure that all changes were merged, pushed and pulled to ensure a smooth process.

 ## Tech Stack